Apple is selling refurbished iPhone X models nearly at iPhone XR price

 Apple is once again selling the iPhone X, the older flagship it launched in late 2017, but there’s a twist: you can only buy refurbished units starting at $769 (or £769).
 While that’s a serious discount compared to the slightly-more-powerful and newer iPhone XS, it’s directly competing with the pared-down $750 (£578, AU$1,036) iPhone XR.

-The day Apple unveiled the iPhone XS, iPhone XS Max and iPhone XR back in fall, it pulled the iPhone X from its online store, sending a clear message: buy the new models or find the old one elsewhere.
+The day Apple unveiled the iPhone XS and iPhone XS Max back in fall, it pulled the iPhone X from its online store, sending a clear message: buy the new models or find the old one elsewhere.

 There are several possible reasons Apple is again selling the iPhone X (though not wholly new units) some months later.